Evolve Your Mainframe Software Delivery with DevOps

 There are three core things you get out of it:

-- Education: Customers spend a day with a qualified DevOps professional to learn about the philosophy and hear what other business leaders are doing to incorporate their mainframes into a DevOps-focused software-delivery environment.
+Customers spend a day with a qualified DevOps professional to learn about the philosophy and hear what other business leaders are doing to modernize mainframe software delivery with DevOps.

-- Objective Analysis: It’s easy to overlook gaps in the software delivery ecosystem when you deal with them every day.
+It’s easy to overlook gaps in the software delivery ecosystem when you deal with them every day.
 After going through the DevOps Transition Workshop, we will objectively assess your current-state delivery environment and help you identify the work and changes required to help you evolve.
-This will be based on what we’ve heard from you and observed, not to mention based on the successes and failures we’ve observed in our own and others’ DevOps transitions.
+This will be based on what we’ve heard from you and observed, not to mention based on the successes and failures we’ve observed in our own and others’ transitions to mainframe software delivery with DevOps.

-After we spend the day talking with you about DevOps and your current-state mainframe software delivery architecture, we will work to provide you with a summary of recommendations in the form of Epics and stories, recommended toolchain changes and how to use Lean-Agile practices, among other recommendations based on our analysis.
+After we spend the day talking with you about modernizing mainframe software delivery with DevOps and your current-state mainframe software delivery architecture, we will work to provide you with a summary of recommendations in the form of Epics and stories, recommended toolchain changes and how to use Lean-Agile practices, among other recommendations based on our analysis.

 It’s easy for companies to scapegoat their mainframes as the constraint that keeps them from making an enterprise-wide DevOps transition like Amazon or Netflix.
 In reality, the mainframe is a platform that could enhance your ability to do so if you understand and initiate the changes necessary to transform your mainframe organization’s culture, processes and tools.